AnyChart/docs.anychart.com/Dashboards/Stage-Based_Layout.md

 ##Print

 Every browser has a printing function.
-We can print any page (in case it is not shelled from it) using this function, but it cannot guarantee that we'll get what we wanted.
+We can print any page (in case it is not shelled from printing) using this function, but it cannot guarantee that we'll get what we wanted.
 Prints made through standard browser printing mostly contains a lot of unnecessary information.
 So that's where AnyChart Printing helps.

 The main difference between standard printing and using the AnyChart Printing is the fact that the first one will print the whole page with all extra images and text while the second one